SerJosh/oaks-taverners-cricket-club/README.md

 ### Code Validation

-The [W3C Markup Validator](https://validator.w3.org/) and [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) services were used to validate all pages of the project in order to ensure there were no syntax errors.
+The [W3C Markup Validator](https://validator.w3.org/) and [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) services were used to validate all pages of the project in order to ensure there were no syntax errors and remove code that was obsolete.

 #### W3C Markup Validator